Fcmam5/state-of-dz-swe-2024/website/docs/insights/cloud-and-devops.md

 Large Algerian corporate and some government agencies (ministries) have their own private clouds.

-For example, some of Sonatrach's services [are running on Huawei Cloud Stack (HCS)](https://e.huawei.com/kz/ict-insights/global/ict_insights/201902271023/Success-Story/201904170833), other companies choose XYZ...
-TBD.
+For example, some of Sonatrach's services [are running on Huawei Cloud Stack (HCS)](https://e.huawei.com/kz/ict-insights/global/ict_insights/201902271023/Success-Story/201904170833).

-OpenShift

 ## DevOps and site reliability engineering